jparkerweb/pixel-banner/README.md

 # 🚩 Pixel Banner for Obsidian

-Pixel Banner is a plugin for Obsidian that allows you to automatically add beautiful banner images to your notes using various images provider APIs, direct URLs, or local images with folder-specific settings supported.
+Pixel Banner is a plugin for Obsidian that allows you to automatically add beautiful banner images to your notes using various images providers APIs, direct URLs, or local images with folder-specific settings supported.
 Enhance your note-taking experience with visually appealing headers that provide context and improve the overall aesthetics of your notes.

 ### Maintained by
 <a href="https://www.equilllabs.com">